If at first you don’t succeed, then dust yourself off and try again. Aaliyah, “Try Again”

 Today I want to be as practical as I can and offer you four tips to get back up and go after it … again, and again, and again.

-This is way more than a platitude.
+This is more than a platitude.

-As I pointed out two weeks ago … failure breeds success.
+Failure breeds success.
 It’s a prerequisite; not a hindrance.
 In fact, that’s exactly what the cold, hard numbers tell us.

 According to Bloomberg Business:

 Somewhat paradoxically, their success rate increased with their number of past failures.

 Arm yourself with the knowledge that failure is inevitable.

 In fact, Eric Ries stresses this point beautifully in The Lean Startup by calling it “validated learning”:

 Validated learning is not an after-the-fact realization or a good story designed to hide failure.
 It is the principle antidote to the lethal problem of achieving failure: successfully executing a plan that leads nowhere.

 For Ries, this antidote comes down to one skill: the ability to adapt.